cknd/stackprinter/README.md

 By default, it tries to be somewhat polite about screen space.
 (It only shows a few source lines and the function header, and only the variables in the visible code, and only (?)
 500 characters per variable).
 You can [configure](https://github.com/cknd/stackprinter/blob/master/stackprinter/__init__.py#L82-L127) exactly how verbose things should be.
 It also attempts advanced stunts like "dot attribute lookups", "showing the shape of numpy arrays".

-By default, the output is plain text, which is good for log files.
+The default output is plain text, which is good for log files.
 For some reason, there is also a color mode 🌈, enabled by passing `style='darkbg'` or `style='lightbg'` to any of the methods below (or `'darkbg2'` or `'lightbg2'`).
 It's an attempt at [semantic highlighting](https://medium.com/@brianwill/making-semantic-highlighting-useful-9aeac92411df), i.e. the colors follow the different variables instead of the syntax, like so:

 <img src="https://raw.githubusercontent.com/cknd/stackprinter/master/darkbg.png" width="400">   <img src="https://raw.githubusercontent.com/cknd/stackprinter/master/notebook.png" width="400">